peixetlift/Peixetlift.github.io/_posts/2021-05-14-Bash-Fork-Bomb.md

 published: true
 ---

 Hello everyone!
-This post will be about a famous bash script the purpose of which is to harm a system by consuming a big amount of its memory.
+This post will be about a famous bash script the purpose of which is to harm a system by consuming a big amount of its resources.

 This script is commonly known as "Fork Bomb" and this is how it works :